akarsh02/nftMusic/README.md

 - Artist contract

-Artist contract is a ERC-1155 smart contract deployed by Audiopium contract.
+Artist contract is a ERC-1155 NFT smart contract that can be deployed by interacting with Audiopium contract.
 Each artist can have a seperate Artist contract.
 This contract stores details such as artist name and intro.
 Artists can add music tracks as tokenURIs.
 Fans can mint ERC-1155 NFTs that includes audio metadata.

 ![smart contracts](https://i.ibb.co/rmG3KKN/Untitled-Diagram-drawio-2.png)